 8 months, August ’10 – March ‘11

-Piya is working in the role of Public Relations and Development Manager.
+She worked in the role of Public Relations and Development Manager.
 She is working closely with Smt.
 Neena Rao (Strategic Advisor) to create sustainable systems, partnerships and fundraising strategies.
-Her major tasks include brand management, creating marketing materials, planning the annual fund- raiser, establishing an online presence for RDF, and building and maintaining relationships with partners and donors.
+Her major tasks included brand management, creating marketing materials, planning the annual fund- raiser, establishing an online presence for RDF, and building and maintaining relationships with partners and donors.

 Piya says: “As an Indian who has been brought up outside of India my whole life, my work with RDF was an amazing opportunity to come back and experience India in a very real way.
 To learn about village life, meanwhile navigating the non profit culture of urban Hyderabad has been a rich learning experience and one I will carry with me forever. “